Schedule – NM Prickly Pear Festival

 Programming for farmers, ranchers, and gardeners

-Former Albuquerque Botanical Garden curator and local Opuntia expert, Dave Ferguson, will show folks how to properly propagate and care for young prickly pear cacti.
+Former Albuquerque Botanical Garden curator and local Opuntia (aka prickly pear) expert, Dave Ferguson, will show folks how to properly propagate and care for young prickly pear cacti.

 –